Night Wolf 8: Chapter 8

 "Our battalion had already lost two companies."
 0

 As soon as those words left his mouth, the crowd fell silent.
-Some furrowed their brows, while others couldn't help but gasp.
+Some furrowed their brows, while others couldn't help but gasp in shock.
 0

-"By that time, the war was actually nearing its end."
-His voice was deep, reminiscent of recalling a distant nightmare.
-"We had been fighting for too long; everyone was exhausted—not just physically but mentally... that kind of fatigue that seeps into your bones, leaving you with barely enough strength to lift your rifle."
+"By that point in the war, it was actually nearing its end."
+His voice was low, as if recalling a distant nightmare.
+"We had been fighting for too long; everyone was tired—not just physically but mentally... that kind of fatigue seeped into your bones, leaving you with barely enough strength to lift your rifle."
 0

-"Our unit underwent constant reorganization and consolidation.
-At first, the familiar faces of comrades around us slowly turned into strangers, and then those unfamiliar faces began to disappear one by one.
-Eventually, we stopped asking each other’s names because we knew it was pointless; in a few days, they would be dead in some trench, becoming another vacancy to fill."
+"Our unit underwent constant restructuring and consolidation.
+At first, the comrades beside us were familiar faces, but slowly they turned into strangers, and then those strangers began to disappear one by one.
+Eventually, we stopped asking each other's names because we knew it was pointless; in a few days, they would be dead in some trench, becoming the next vacancy to fill."
 0

-Carter paused again, feeling his hands tremble slightly, but he pressed on.
+Carter paused again, feeling his hands tremble slightly, but he did not stop.
 0

-"I remember that day when we sat in the transport vehicle.
+"I remember that day we sat in the transport vehicle.
 It was very quiet inside; no one spoke.
 The only sounds were the hum of the diesel engine and the wheels crunching through the mud."
 He looked down at his empty palms as if he could still feel the heavy touch of the rifle stock from that time.
-"We knew that this trip wasn’t about fighting; we were just going in to be the cleanup crew."
+"We knew that this trip wasn’t about going to fight; we were just going to be cleanup crews."
 0

-Carter raised his head, his gaze shadowed with a deep intensity.
+Carter raised his head, his eyes shadowed with depth.
 0

-"The opposing forces were no longer capable of mounting an effective counterattack.
-Their troops were scattered; the front lines had collapsed.
+"The opposing forces could no longer mount an effective counterattack at that point.
+Their army had scattered; the front lines had collapsed.
 Only scattered remnants and refugees remained trapped in the ruins without food, supplies, or even weapons."
 0

 "And our mission was to go in and take care of all those who hadn’t yet died."
 0